Stackdriver/stackdriver-prometheus-sidecar/README.md

 * `GCP_PROJECT`: The ID of the GCP project the data is written to.
 * `WAL_DIR`: the `./wal` directory within Prometheus's data directory.
 * `API_ADDRESS`: Prometheus's API address, typically `127.0.0.1:9090` like the default
 * `REGION`: a valid GCP or AWS region with which the [Stackdriver monitored resources](https://cloud.google.com/monitoring/api/resources) are associated.
-Maps to the resource's `location` label.
+Maps to the resource's `location` label (sometimes also called `region`).
 * `CLUSTER`: a custom name for the monitored Kubernetes cluster.
 Maps to the monitored resource's `cluster_name` label.

 ```